 Core subject

-• English,
+• English

-• French,
+• French

-• Spanish.
+• Spanish

 Elective area

-• a non-linguistic subject or
+• a non-linguistic subject, or

-• a free combination of modules.
+• a freely selected combination of modules.

 Key skills